Ranam (2018 film)

 Ranam: Detroit Crossing is a 2018 Indian Malayalam-language action thriller film written and directed by Nirmal Sahadev and produced by Yes Cinema Production and Lawson Entertainment.
-The film stars Prithviraj Sukumaran, Rahman and Isha Talwar.
+The film stars Prithviraj Sukumaran, Rahman, and Isha Talwar.

 Ranam was released on 6 September 2018 to mixed reviews from critics, but was declared a sleeper hit.
 Over the years, the film and its soundtrack has acquired a cult status due to its aesthetic making, songs and an Indo-American crossover.

 Plot

-Aadhi, a former drug dealer and middleman for Sri Lankan drug lord Damodar, lives in Detroit, which is situated on the Canada-United States border.
-Aadhi is working as a mechanic at a car workshop owned by his uncle Bhaskaran.
+Aadhi, a former drug dealer and enforcer for Sri Lankan drug lord Damodar, lives in Detroit, which is situated on the Canada-United States border.
+Aadhi is working as a mechanic at a car workshop owned by his older cousin Bhaskaran.
 Bhaskaran's son Aju has a crush on his classmate Deepika, the daughter of a corrupt banker Rajan and his wife Seema.
 Seema gave birth to Deepika and got married at a young age.
 Deepika, who is a drug addict, has no respect for Seema.
 Rajan currently has no regard for Seema as a wife and has extramarital affairs with his female colleagues and secretary.
 Ahmed, an investigation officer and ex-boyfriend of Seema, knows about her condition very well.

 Damodar, who wants Aadhi to work under him once again, decides to negotiate and entrusts Aju to transport the latest party drug, Redex, via Aju's friend, who is Damodar's aide.
 Aju is saved by Aadhi before he gets caught by the police.
 Bhaskar sends Aju to live with his relatives.
 Deepika, who has fallen for Aadhi, whom she always meets with Aju, leaves her house to meet him.
 But Aadhi asks her to leave, to which she refuses and leaves after forcefully buying a packet of Redex from him.
 That night, Deepika overdoses on Redex and dies, and Aadhi feels guilty about being responsible.
 Seema, shattered at Deepika's death, leaves her home after finding out that Rajan is continuing his affairs despite his daughter's death.